Skip to content

 Buying a retirement home in Mexico as a Canadian is achievable with the right documentation and financing structure.
 Here's what cross-border lenders and the Mexican legal system require, and how we simplify the process for retirees.

-• Minimum 30-40% down payment on the purchase price, funded from verified Canadian sources such as savings, RRSP/RRIF withdrawals, investments, or home equity.
+• Minimum 30-40% down payment on the purchase price.

-• Establishment of a fideicomiso (bank trust) through a Mexican bank for any property within the restricted zone β€” 50km from coast or 100km from border.
+• Establishment of a fideicomiso (bank trust) for property in the restricted zone.

 How We Help

-• We help you document and structure your retirement income β€” pensions, CPP/OAS, RRSP/RRIF withdrawals, and investment income β€” to maximize your qualification amount.
+• We help you document and structure all types of retirement income to maximize qualification.

-• We help you understand the residency pathway β€” from temporary to permanent β€” and how property ownership strengthens your application.
+• We help you understand residency pathways and how property ownership strengthens your status.

 FAQ